Ephraim Kelloways' Place 52 of 75 | 1988 | Etching 52 of 75

 Related Works

-This print is part of a three-work cycle honouring Ephraim Kelloway's door: Ephraim Kelloway's Door (1981 etching), Passing Shadow (1990 etching), and a series of oil paintings exhibited at Gallery One, Toronto in October 1990.
+This print is part of a four-work cycle documenting Ephraim Kelloway's door: Ephraim Kelloway's Door (1981 etching), Ephraim Kelloway's Place (1989 etching—this work), Passing Shadow (1990 etching), and a series of oil paintings exhibited at Gallery One, Toronto in October 1990.
 Together they document the door's transformation across time and the artist's enduring fascination with this neighbourhood monument to creativity.

 Acquisition Enquiries